John Berger (1926-2017): The legend who gave the world new ways of seeing art

 Aside from being a long-standing admirer of Berger’s work, I have a minor personal connection with him.
 In 1998, I was appointed editor of Art India, a quarterly devoted to contemporary Indian art.
 My friend Ranjit Hoskote was the magazine’s consulting editor.
 He attended a conference in Europe that summer and while talking about it later, mentioned as a highlight his meeting with Berger.
 I was envious, but that envy was soon superseded by excitement.
 Do you think he might write something for us, I asked.
 Ranjit informed me that Berger lived on a farm in the French Alps with no internet connection and no phone that he knew of.
 Despite the technological barriers, it was an opportunity not to be missed, and the two of us wrote to the great art critic explaining what our publication was about and requesting him to contribute.

 It was a very long shot, because Berger had little connection with India aside from having championed the work of FN Souza in the 1950s, when Souza was a young émigré in London and Berger a slightly younger critic.
 Near the date I was to close my first issue, Ranjit received a letter from Berger (who had obviously been impressed by their conversation) containing a typewritten essay and permission to carry it alongside its publication in the journal Race and Class for which it was composed.
-The essay, which appeared the following year in the Guardian, used a famous painting by the medieval artist Hieronymous Bosch as a metaphor for discussing globalisation and the Zapatista uprising in Mexico’s Chiapas state.
+The essay, which appeared the following year in the Guardian, used a famous painting by the early renaissance artist Hieronymous Bosch as a metaphor for discussing globalisation and the Zapatista uprising in Mexico’s Chiapas state.
 It was a quintessentially Bergerian constellation of ideas, demonstrating he retained his passion for art and politics even as he sought connection with the rhythms of the earth on his remote farmhouse.
 That fire didn’t stop burning till his death on Monday at the age of 90, and will continue to burn in the many books he leaves behind.